Arturo Toscanini discography: Toscanini and recording

 From 1990-1992, RCA reissued its entire Toscanini catalogue on compact disc, on the RCA Victor Gold Seal label.
 This 71-volume issue covered 82 CDs and was remastered, whenever possible, from original sources.
 Beginning in 1999, RCA reissued several of Toscanini's "high fidelity" recordings, made between 1949 and 1954, in newer remasterings.
-In 2012, Sony Masterworks, which now owns the RCA Victor archives, issued an 84-CD boxed set of Toscanini's complete RCA Victor recordings and the commercially issued His Master's Voice recordings with the BBC Symphony on the RCA Red Seal label.
+In 2012, Sony Masterworks, which now owns the RCA Victor archives, released an 84-CD boxed set of Toscanini's complete RCA Victor recordings and the commercially issued His Master's Voice recordings with the BBC Symphony on the RCA Red Seal label.
 In 2013, EMI Classics issued a 6-CD set containing Toscanini's complete His Master's Voice recordings with the BBC Symphony Orchestra.

 Recorded concerts with various European orchestras, especially with La Scala Orchestra and the Philharmonia Orchestra, have been issued on other labels.
 His retirement coincided with the first commercial stereophonic recordings.
 Only his final two NBC concerts, on March 21 and April 4, 1954, were recorded in stereo.

-Toscanini's first recordings in 1920 were made at the precise midpoint of his conducting career (1886–1954), so they document Toscanini's conducting in the latter half of his career only.
+Toscanini's first recordings in 1920-21 were made at the exact midpoint of his conducting career (1886–1954), so they document Toscanini's conducting in the latter half of his career only.